GSA/plainlanguage.gov/_pages/about/history/awards/index.md

 Read Gore's [announcement speech]({{ site.baseurl }}/about/awards/gore-speech/), which features several before-and-after examples.

-Here are some examples from former Vice President Gore's No Gobbledygook Awards:

 * [Award 1]({{ site.baseurl }}/about/history/awards/award-1/): Marthe Kent, OSHA
 * [Award 2]({{ site.baseurl }}/about/history/awards/award-2/): Chris Fontecchio and Richard Hoops, Bureau of Land Management
 * [Award 3]({{ site.baseurl }}/about/history/awards/award-3/): Jim Harte and Umeki Thorne at the General Services Administration